steven-meehan/SmBlogWidgets/README.md

 <works-in-progress></works-in-progress>
 ```

-## NewsAlert
+### NewsAlert

 This will retrieve a configuration file and render the first alert valid and active alert found.
 The resulting modal will be displayed on the first page of every session and the user will have to click the close button in order to dismiss it.

-When running, the widget will query the Sessions Storage for a specific value.
+When running, the widget will query the Sessions Storage for a value for `DoNotDhowFlag`.
 If it is found the widget will stop and prevent the web request for the configuration file.
-However, when the value is not found the application will retrieve the config file in order to determine if a news alert is available for display.
+However, when the value is not found the application will retrieve the config file in order to determine if there is a news alert is to display.
+It will filter the response based on if the alert is active, and if the current date falls between the `validFrom` and `validUntil` attributes.

 #### Configurations